syncfusion-content/blazor-docs/blazor/diagram/how-to.md

 ---
 layout: post
-title: Diagram Methods in Blazor Diagram Component | Syncfusion
+title: Diagram Methods and Properties in Blazor Diagram Component | Syncfusion
 description: Checkout and learn here all about diagram methods support in Syncfusion Blazor Diagram component, it's elements and more.
 platform: Blazor
 control: DiagramComponent
 documentation: ug
 ---

-# Diagram Methods in Blazor Diagram Component
+# Diagram Methods and Properties in Blazor Diagram Component

-The diagram functionalities are performed using the following methods.
+The diagram functionalities are performed using the following methods and properties.

-## Add nodes through Add method
+## How to add nodes through Add method

 To create a node, define the Node object and add it to the nodes collection of the diagram using the `Add()` method.
 The Add() method in the OnInitialized method will measure and render each diagram element individually before rendering the diagram.
 As a result, calling the Add() method outside of the OnInitialized() method is not feasible.
 The following code example shows how to add a node to the diagram.